-Cover with foil wrap.
-Bake for one hour at 325 F degrees will brown the stuffing without drying it out.
+Cover with foil wrap and bake for at least 45 minutes, up to one hour at 325 F or 350 F degrees.
+This will brown the stuffing without drying it out.

-You can make the stuffing up to 2 days ahead.
+Make-Ahead!
+You can make the stuffing up to 1 day ahead.
 Cover with foil wrap and refrigerate.
-Always remember to take it out and leave it on the counter for at least 1 hour before baking in the oven.
+Always remember to take it out and leave it on the counter for at least 1 hour before baking it in the oven.

-Thanksgiving Stuffing-Sicilian Style is a savory side dish and while it pairs perfectly with turkey, it also pairs well with a glazed ham and poultry.
+Our Thanksgiving Stuffing Sicilian Style is a savory side dish and while it pairs perfectly with turkey, it also pairs well with glazed ham and other poultry.

-Whether your holiday menu is already set or not, or maybe you want to try something new this year, this Thanksgiving Stuffing-Sicilian Style makes a wonderful side dish that will compliment your holiday turkey.
-Try this recipe!
+Whether your holiday menu is already set or not, or maybe you want to try something new this year, this Thanksgiving Stuffing Sicilian Style makes a wonderful side dish that will complement your holiday buffet table!

-- 1 pound (or 1+1/2 pound) crumbled Italian sweet pork sausage
+- 1 pound (or 1.5 pounds) crumbled Italian sweet pork sausage

 - 1 bag (14-ounce) Pepperidge Farm Herb Seasoned Classic Stuffing (about 8 cups)